abdelrahmanwael/MagentoWebTesting/README.md

 ``robot --include Functional TestCases\testCases.robot``

+Run the following command to execute all the test scenarios:

+``robot --include TestCases\testCases.robot``

 ## Test Reports
 After executing the test scenarios, the test reports will be generated in the results directory.
 Open the HTML files in a web browser to view the detailed reports.